brillout/wildcard-api/docs/rpc.draft.md

 };
 ~~~

-With RPC we use SQL/ORM queries directly.
+### Schema vs Schemaless

-With REST/GraphQL we would need to define a schema replicating the models of your database
+With REST/GraphQL you define a schema that replicates the models of your database
 and then use SQL/ORM queries to define CRUD resolvers for each schema model.

 On a high level, this is the fundamental difference between RPC and REST/GraphQL:
-with RPC we use SQL/ORM queries directly whereas a REST/GraphQL schema proxies SQL/ORM.
+RPC is schemaless and uses SQL/ORM queries directly whereas with REST/GraphQL a schema essentially proxies any SQL/ORM query.

+What is the benefit of a REST/GraphQL schema?
-The schema is about creating a generic API,
+The purpose of a schema is to create a generic API:
-that is an API that is able to fulfill all kinds of data requirements,
+an API that is able to fulfill all kinds of data requirements,
 independently of what the frontend needs.

 Such generic API makes a lot of sense when the backend and its API are set in stone: